Milwaukee Holiday Markets

 Milwaukee Makers Market

 If you’re looking to support local businesses and find one-of-a-kind items simultaneously, the Milwaukee Makers Market is the place to go.
 More than 50 local makers collectively offer everything from artwork and jewelry to baked goods to handmade crafts.
 You’ll walk away knowing that every dollar you spend directly supports the area’s maker community.
-Holiday-centric sessions are on tap at Ivy House, Deer District Beer Garden and Discovery World.
+Holiday-centric sessions are on tap at Discovery World.
 See specific dates and locations below.

 Tickets: Free.